Secant-quandle: an invariant of braids and knots: The proof of the main theorems

-Generically, a one-parameter family of braids (an isotopy) encounters only finitely many non-generic events, here \textbf{the generic event means that more than one trisecant appear at the same level}.
-Thus the non-generic events can be divided into following three cases: \begin{itemize} \item \textbf{The tangency event}: two adjacent trisecants coincide, i.e., strand $B$ is tangent to $R_{AC}$; \item \textbf{The 1-intersection event}: any two trisecants intersect at most one point; \item \textbf{The Collinear event}: more than 2 trisecants are collinear, e.g. quadrisecants. \end{itemize} The first two events directly correspond to the moves $\Lambda_1$ and $\Lambda_2$, It remains to show that $\Lambda_3$ is sufficient to to handle the collinear case.
-Actually, any potential event involving the collinearity of five or more points resides in a stratum of codimension $\geq 3$ and is avoided by a generic isotopy path.
+A one-parameter family of braids (an isotopy) encounters only finitely many non-generic events.
+The non-generic events can be divided into following three cases: \begin{itemize} \item \textbf{The tangency event}: two adjacent trisecants coincide, i.e., strand $k_t$ is tangent to $R_{jl}$; \item \textbf{The 1-intersection event}: two trisecants intersect at most one point; \item \textbf{The Collinear event}: more than 2 trisecants are collinear, e.g. quadrisecants. \end{itemize} The first two events correspond to the moves $\Lambda_1$ and $\Lambda_2$.
+It remains to show that $\Lambda_3$ is sufficient to handle the collinear case.
+Any potential event involving the collinearity of five or more points resides in a stratum of codimension $\geq 3$ and is avoided by a generic isotopy path.
 This classification and completeness result is strongly supported by the comprehensive framework developed by Fiedler and Kurlin for links in a solid torus [\cite{Fiedler2}, Theorem 1.4].
-In their theory of trace graphs, the complete set of local moves generating all isotopies.
-Since we only consider braid moves rather than knot moves, the set ultimately filtered down from these 11 moves is $\Lambda_j (j=1,2,3)$.